 Is awarded to the Ontario arbitrator who reinstated a catering attendant with a long service record after she was fired for bullying and harassing co-workers and not showing up for her disciplinary hearing.
 Apparent message: The attendant’s 21+ years of service trumped her deplorable behaviour.

 The Québec ruling convicting an excavation contractor of a worker’s death in a trench collapse of not just criminal negligence (under what was once known as Bill C-45) but also manslaughter, a form of homicide.

-Perhaps surprisingly, goes to the Northwest Territories/Nunavut WHSCC which has been in front of the issue from the start and which recently adopted Canada’s most complete and intelligent workplace impairment regulations requiring, among other things, that employers perform a hazard assessment and implement a written workplace impairment policy setting out measures taken to deal with identified hazards.
+Hats off to the Northwest Territories/Nunavut WSCC which has been in front of the issue from the start and which recently adopted Canada’s most complete and intelligent workplace impairment regulations requiring, among other things, that employers perform a hazard assessment and implement a written workplace impairment policy setting out measures taken to deal with identified hazards.

 Cyber bullying laws allowing victims to sue those who publish or post intimate images of them online without consent, which have been adopted by a number of jurisdictions in the past year—and rightly so!

 Is a tie between the Ontario paramedic who, after years of litigation, won his workers’ comp case for the arm injuries he sustained while delivering life-saving emergency while off duty and the PEI government worker who won his 5-year quest to get back the 3.5 hours of pay he was docked because he wouldn’t drive to the office through a life-threatening snow storm.